kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

-# StratoCore_LPC Development Using PlatformIO
+# StratoCore Development Using PlatformIO

 You can have it both ways!